jaedkim23/granted/README.md

 ## 📖 Overview

-This repo is for the creation of teh HERD and research databases.
+This repo is for the creation of the HERD and research databases.
 Details to be adeed.

 ---